 Part of his interview was spent discussing a collection of short stories, What We Talk About When We Talk About Anne Frank.
 His frank disclosure was that although the Holocaust wasn’t a part of his immediate reality, nor his parents immediate reality, he and his sister were still raised with such an awareness of this history of their people that they were led to believe at any moment- it could happen again.
 In this context I surmise that the Holocaust becomes more than history.
 If I were him, it would be an ever-present reality, a presence at ever meal, and in some fashion, a whisper in the midst of every prayer.

 Mr. Englander goes on to disclose with some embarrassment that he and his sister often played a game called, "Would You Hide Me."
 (Or something to that effect – I may have the exact title wrong.)
 After meeting a couple who, if memory serves me correctly, were Gentile, his sister whispered to him, “He would hide us, she would turn us in.”
 Again, this was part of a reality, this thought, this pattern developed at an early age.
-And it’s the way that children, teenagers, and adults, deal with things horror, with a touch of humor if we are to survive.
+And it’s the way that we survive the horror - with a touch of humor.
 Mr. Englander was greatly embarrassed in this disclosure confessing his face was red as he was even speaking this over the radio.

 I didn't quite understand the embarrassment part.
 Although, I had the pleasure of Mr. Englander guesting on Clearstory Radio years ago I haven’t contacted him recently, so I haven’t had the opportunity to ask him this particular question – Why would that game embarrass you?
 It’s a natural one to play for anyone who has actually read the Diary of Anne Frank, the true story of Corrie Ten Boom in The Hiding Place or the recent best-selling novel, The Book Thief.
 Friend or foe?
 Saviour or satan?
 What’s it gonna be?